susanneahammer/art/paintings/images/readme.md

-This holds iamges of paintings
+This holds images of paintings